DhruvGupta130/AyuMed/README.md

 ---

-Elevate hospital and OPD management with this all-in-one solution for a seamless healthcare experience.
-Thank you for checking out the project! 🎉
+Thank you for checking out this project!
+Stay tuned for more updates as we continue development! 🎉